MarionForrestNLP/OpenAI-Assistant-Integration-Abstraction/README.md

 - **Get Vector Store**: This method returns the assistant's internal [vector store](#vector-store-class).

 - **Send Message**: This method creates a [message object](https://platform.openai.com/docs/api-reference/messages/object) and inserts it into the assistant's thread.
 The message object is then returned.
+This implementation does not yet support file attachments.

 - **Update Tool Set**: This method updates the tool set used by the assistant.
 It takes a list of tool dictionaries.
 It updates the assistant instance and tool set.
 The method returns a boolean indicating whether the update was successful or not.